 The Winshill Neighbourhood Plan is a new planning document.
-It covers the plan period 2012 - 2031.
+It covers the plan period 2012 - 2031 to coincide with the period covered by the ESLP.

 It is part of the Government's approach to enliven community planning with the aim to give local people more say about what goes on in the area where they live.
 The legal provisions to create Neighbourhood Plans are set out in the Localism Act that came into force in April 2012.